adriancampos/ha-tray/README.md

 - [x] Allow hot reloading of config
 - [ ] Infer domain from websocket messages
 - [ ] Refactor haws to make use of HA's message id system
-- [ ] Optional light/dark icon to match taskbar aesthetic
+- [ ] Optional light/dark icon to match tray aesthetic
 - [ ] Better error checking for config